brutatoasta/escsubmission/README.md

 ## Equivalence class partitioning and boundary value analysis

 ECP is about sorting between valid and invalid inputs, and at which boundary value it becomes invalid(BVA).
 We investigate 2 main use cases: reading files and writing files and partition their inputs into equivalence classes, then suggest appropriate boundary values for testing.

 ### Reading files
-*Invalid files:*
+**Invalid files:**

+Boundaries:
-Boundary: Path does not exist or no read permissions
+- Path does not exist or no read permissions
-Boundary: Not a comma separated value file, e.g. a password protected excel file
+- Not a comma separated value file, e.g. a password protected excel file
-Boundary: Invalid text encoding e.g. not UTF-8 as Apple.java is not configured for other text encoding
+- Invalid text encoding e.g. not UTF-8 as Apple.java is not configured for other text encoding
-Boundary: Empty CSV file
+- Empty CSV file
-Boundary: Columns are swapped
+- Columns are swapped

-*Valid files:*
+**Valid files:**

+Boundaries:
-Boundary: No header row
+- No header row
-Boundary: Identical columns
+- Identical columns

 ### Writing files
-*Invalid output path*
+**Invalid output path**

+Boundaries:
-Boundary: Directory does not exist
+- Directory does not exist

-*Valid output path*
+**Valid output path**

+Boundaries:
-Boundary: File already exists (Since outputs are named based on system time, you could try to predict the time and have an existing file with the same name, but its highly unlikely.
+- File already exists (Since outputs are named based on system time, you could try to predict the time and have an existing file with the same name, but its highly unlikely.
 Maybe if the directory is filled with files named by system time over a the time range we are creating the files in.)

+Middle:

-Middle: File cannot be created e.g. abort write
+- File cannot be created e.g. abort write

 ## Acknowledgements
 Referenced file reading from Term 4's SAT solver, and the idea to use hashset comes from here: https://stackoverflow.com/questions/10864654/comparing-two-csv-files-in-java